 Diffuse: radiation that has been scattered by gas, particles, etc. in the atmosphere, modifying its direction before reaching the target.

-direct and diffuse radiation considered together at a target plane.
+Global: direct and diffuse radiation considered together at a target plane.

 Figure 4.
 Direct and diffuse radiation.
 Diffuse radiation can be created by interaction with vapour, airborne particles, etc. Global radiation is the combination of direct and diffuse radiation received at the target.